doitintl/doit-composer-airflow-training/src/case-study/create-nudges-dag.md

 ![case-study-dag-2](case-study-dag-2.png)

 ### Avoid duplicated runs
 It is always a good idea to check if today's run finishes.
 There are multiple ways to do that.
-If there are multiple data pipelines, an API can be built to record their runs.
+If there are numerous data pipelines, you should build an API to record their runs.
 When a pipeline is kicked off, it checks if the run for that day has been finished by calling the API.
 If yes, this particular DAG run should not continue with the following tasks.

-In our case study, as we only have one data pipeline, we can assume that, everyday when the email system sends the emails out, it also uploads a file to GCS with the file name being the date of the day.
-With this design, a few tasks can be added to finalize the DAG.
+In our case study, as we only have one data pipeline, we can assume that every day when the email system sends the emails out, it also uploads a file to GCS with the file name being the date of the day.
+With this assumption, a few tasks can be added to finalize the DAG.

 ![case-study-dag-3](case-study-dag-3.png)

 Let's dig into the new tasks.

 #### Get latest run date
-As mentioned from the above, we can check if a file named as current date exists in the GCS bucket.
+As mentioned above, we can check if a file named as current date exists in the GCS bucket.
 To do this, we can use the `GCSListObjectsOperator` from Airflow built-in libraries.
 The task looks like this:

 `code/dags/9_generate_nudges_dag.py`
 ```python